 Primary account holders must provide comprehensive documentation including employment verification, salary certificates, and bank details to establish creditworthiness for multiple lines.
 The registration process may require additional time to verify sponsor information and establish credit limits for family accounts.

-Some providers offer dedicated family registration sessions where multiple family members complete registration simultaneously, ensuring coordinated plan activation and unified billing arrangements.
+Some providers hold family registration sessions where everyone registers together.
+This ensures coordinated plan activation and unified billing.
 This approach streamlines the process while ensuring all family members understand their service features and usage allowances.

 Employment-Based Classifications

-Private Sector Employees Private sector workers access the full range of consumer plans and services, with employment verification typically straightforward through salary certificates or employment letters.
+Private Sector Employees: Private sector workers can access all consumer plans and services.
+Employment verification is usually simple, using salary certificates or employment letters.
 Credit limits and postpaid eligibility depend on salary levels and employment stability.

 Multinational company employees may qualify for corporate discount programs or business plan access, providing enhanced features and dedicated support services.
 Check with your employer's HR department for potential corporate partnerships with mobile providers.